dbankier/TiShadow/README.md

 There are three parts to TiShadow: the TiShadow server, TiShadow app and TiShadow CLI for deploying full applications.

-~~Have a look at the following [video](http://www.youtube.com/watch?v=xUggUXQArUM) to get any idea of how to use TiShadow and what it can do.~~ (Outdated)
+~~Have a look at this [presentation](http://www.slideshare.net/londontitanium/titanium-london-tishadow-july-2012) (July 2012) given at the TiLondon meetup for a look at most of what you can do with TiShadow.~~ (Outdated)

-~~Have a look at this [presentation](http://www.slideshare.net/londontitanium/titanium-london-tishadow-july-2012) (July 2012) given at the TiLondon meetup for a look at most of what you can do with TiShadow.~~ (Also outdated but more recent)
+Join the discussion on the [Google Group](https://groups.google.com/forum/?fromgroups=#!forum/tishadow).

 Getting Started